fpereiro/gotoB/readme.md

 - **Trivial to set up**: add `<script src="https://cdn.rawgit.com/fpereiro/gotoB/99f7bfcb4207408b5e4e90325a3b3c80b694a7ef/gotoB.min.js"></script>` at the bottom of the `<body>`.
 - **Everything in plain sight**: all properties and state are directly accessible from the javascript console of the browser.
 DOM elements have stringified event handlers that can be inspected with any modern browser.
 - **Performance**: gotoв itself is small (~10kb when minified and gzipped, including all dependencies).
 Most of its code is concerned with efficiently redrawing the DOM.
 Though there's a lot of work still to be done, gotoв intends to successfully compete, performance-wise, with state of the art tools.
-- **Cross-browser compatibility**: a work in progress.
-Eventually, I'd like gotoв to support IE6 and above out of the box.
+- **Cross-browser compatibility**: a work in progress (see browser current compatibility above in the *Installation* section).
+I'm working on making gotoв work on IE6 and above.

 ## The rest of the readme